reykjavikcity/webtools/README.md

   cache key for the current result set.
 Default: `JSON.stringify(args)`.
 - `returnStale?: boolean` — Whether to return stale (last successful) result when `fn` resolves to an error result.
 Defaults to `true`.
+- `patience?: TTL` - If set, then when an API call takes longer than this value, the cache will return a stale (last successful) result if available, instead of waiting for a slow API call to finish.
+(Ignored if `returnStale` is set to `false`.)

 **Example:**